Nyandwi/algorithms/concepts/dynamic-programming.md

 * Dynamic programming is used to solve optimization problems - Optimization problems are problems whose solutions maximizes or minimizes some function.
 Example of optimization: gradient descent that minimize the loss function.

 * Dynamic programming is typically employed when optimizing the recursive algorithm.
-If a recursive algorithm computes some subproblems more than once, we can save the results of those subproblems(in a table) and use them later thereby saving time and space and minimizing the work to be done.
+If a recursive algorithm computes some subproblems more than once, we can save the results of those subproblems(often in a dictionary) and use them later thereby saving time and space and minimizing the work to be done.

 * The process of storing the computed results of subproblems and using them later wherever possible is called `memoization`.